Kurtyjlee/Complex-QA/README.md

 ## Cosine similarity 2021
 ![cosine_similarity_2021](assets/cosine-similarity-2021.png)
-## t-test for cosine similarity
+## T-test for cosine similarity
-We also conducted unpaired 2-tailed t-test to verify the differences in mean.
+We also conducted an unpaired 2-tailed t-test to verify the differences in mean.

 ![cosine_similarity_t-test](assets/cosine-similarity-with-t-test.png)